Deschloroetizolam

 Deschloroetizolam (also known as Etizolam-2) is a thienotriazolodiazepine that is the dechlorinated analog of the closely related etizolam.
 The compound has been sold as a designer drug.

 Legal status

 Deschloroetizolam is classified and controlled as a hazardous substance in Sweden as of on October 15, 2015.

+Deschloroetizolam was made schedule I at the state level in Alabama on July 15, 2024.